Skip to main content

 Am I Being Underpaid as a Home Care Worker?

 Home care workers frequently travel between clients without being paid for travel time.
-Other common issues include unpaid overnight shifts and not receiving broken shift allowances.
+Other common issues include unpaid overnight shifts and missing broken shift allowances.
+If you care for aged-care clients and are being paid the general home-care rates, check the aged-care direct-care ladder — it starts at $32.61/hr, well above the general Level 1 rate.

 Compare with Similar Roles